onssoschi/climatehealth/README.md

 `.gitlab`: Contains a template for creating merge requests.\
 `git_filter`: Contains [git-filter-repo](https://github.com/newren/git-filter-repo) - a tool for rewriting git history.

+## Contributing
+See [CONTRIBUTING](CONTRIBUTING.md) for guidance on contributing to this repository before making changes to the code.
+This includes guidance on branching, merge requests, and code style.

 ## Usage

-See [CONTRIBUTING](CONTRIBUTING.md) for guidance on contributing to this repository before making changes to the code.

 Steps to use package: